 In general, there are quite a few damages you may be able to recover after the crash, including:

 - Wages lost during your recovery period

-- Awards for pain and suffering
+- Pain and suffering

-- Awards for reduction in quality of life
+- Reduced quality of life

 For a legal consultation with a truck accidents lawyer serving Spartanburg, call 828.286.3866